GabrielHenB/GabrielHenB/README.md

 <a href='https://br.linkedin.com/in/gabriel-braz-4a6b06224?trk=people-guest_people_search-card' >Linkedin</a>

 ## About Me
-- 👀 I'm a computer engineering student who enjoys learning about techonology and science in general.
+- 👀 I'm a computer engineering student who enjoys learning about techonology in general.
 As a developer I mostly focus on web back-end development, but I'm also highly interested on cybersecurity and computer networks.

 - At the moment I'm learning the Laravel framework and Vue.js